kuyur/algorithm-and-data-structure-practice/02/readme.md

 # Hint

 The order of steps is not important actually.
-Even we disrupt the order, it still be a valid solution, e.g.:
+Even we disrupt the order, it still is a valid solution, e.g.:

     [2, 3] → [2, 4] → [1, 4] → [3, 4]